czimm79/MicroTracker.jl/docs/src/experimental.md

 1. Underscores (`_`) are used to separate conditions.
 2. Instead of periods, the letter `p` is used. `6.2` turns into `6p2`.

+After naming your videos appropriately, you can convey this information to MicroTracker using the requisite [Translation Dictionary](@ref) in the [Linking](@ref) step.

 ## Contrast is important
 For successful tracking, the microbots must have good contrast with their background, especially for simple thresholding techniques like that detailed in [Segmentation](@ref).
 If your experiments do not easily lend themselves to a contrasting and uniform background, look into advanced methods of segmentation like [ilastik](https://www.ilastik.org/) or applying additional filters with ImageJ.

 ## Clean up before you analyze
-Use ImageJ or any other video editor to clip out parts of the video you can't use, like when there are no microbots on the screen or when you move the microscope.
+Use ImageJ or any other video editor to clip out parts of the video you can't use.
+This could be when there are no microbots on the screen, any vibrations, or when you move the microscope.